Pulisic back as US loses 3-0 at England; no goal for Rooney

 Rooney, who joined Major League Soccer's D.C.
 United in July, entered in the 58th minute in his 120th international appearance, the most among England outfield players.
 The best chance for the 33-year-old striker was in stoppage time, when his low shot was saved by Guzan to the frustration of a crowd of 68,155.
 His finished with an England record 53 goals.

+"Another yard it would have been in ... and it would have great," Rooney said.
+"But in some ways it's great because if I did score it would have opened another whole lot of debate whether that goal should count or not.
+In some ways it's probably better it didn't go in."

-U.S. center backs John Brooks and Matt Miazga had trouble closing down England, a World Cup semifinals, and the Americans dropped to 4-3-4 under interim coach Dave Sarachan going into Sarachan's likely finale, against Italy on Tuesday at Genk, Belgium.
+U.S. center backs John Brooks and Matt Miazga had trouble closing down England, a World Cup semifinals, and the Americans dropped to 4-3-4 under Sarachan going into Sarachan's likely finale, against Italy on Tuesday at Genk, Belgium.

 Pulisic, now 20, is the top player on a rebuilding American team that does not have a competitive match until the CONCACAF Gold Cup in June.
 Since the loss at Trinidad and Tobago last October that ended a streak of seven straight World Cup appearances for the U.S., Pulisic had played just once for his country, in a May exhibition against Bolivia near his home in Chester, Pennsylvania.